 Still here?
 OK.
 Let’s keep moving.

-You’ll want to enable the developer mode to grant yourself root access to install operating systems like Linux and programs like Crouton, just to name a few.
+You’ll want to enable it to grant yourself root access.
+This allows you to install operating systems like Linux and get access to updates that aren’t released yet, just to name a few.

 - Boot your Chromebook into Recovery mode by holding “Esc + Refresh” (4th key on the top row) keys, and then pressing the Power button.

 - You’ll then be promoted with a scary warning- “Chrome OS is missing or damaged.”
 This will occur regardless of what you do.

 - Press “Ctrl + D.” This is basically another fail-safe.
 Google’s way of making sure you really know what you’re doing.

 - On the next screen you’ll see another message- “To turn OS Verification OFF, press ENTER.”
 Go ahead and do it.
 You may hear beeping during this step.